SnailBones/CellForest/README.md

-# CellForest
+# A Tree Falls: the musical.

-A cellular automata biological and geological simulation in C++ and Godot.
-It also plays music.
+A cellular automata-powered ecological and geological simulation in C++ and Godot that plays live, procedurally generated music.
 Download the game [here](https://ailanthus.itch.io/forest).

 <img src="img/demo.gif">

 # Setup
-If you'd just like to play the game, use the link above.
-If for some inconceivable reason you'd like to build it from source, proceed with caution!
-Since the simulation is programmed in C++ as a GDNative module, setup is a bit hairier than a pure Godot game.
-I've tested it on Windows, MacOS, and Ubuntu.
+If for some inconceivable reason you'd like to build the game from source, here's instructions.
+Since the simulation is programmed in C++ as a GDNative module, setup is a hairier than a pure Godot game.
+But I've pulled it off on Windows, MacOS, and Ubuntu.
 Here's the steps:
 * Dowload or clone this repository.
 * Pull the [godot-cpp source](https://github.com/GodotNativeTools/godot-cpp) with `git submodule update --init --recursive`
 * Consult the [official Godot documentation](https://docs.godotengine.org/en/stable/tutorials/plugins/gdnative/gdnative-cpp-example.html) to set up additional dependencies for your operating system.